RabbitTony/Split-Screen-Reality/README.md

 the end of the project and the final version is being documented.

-xbeeDMapi:
+#xbeeDMapi:#

-	o Is a class that prepares packets for transmission and interprets received packets.
+* Is a class that prepares packets for transmission and interprets received
+* packets.
 In its header two lists are defined, inBytes & outBytes.
+These are
-These are byte streams for ingoing and outgoing bytes.
+* byte streams for ingoing and outgoing bytes.

+* The class is designed to be thread safe and to utilize the inBytes and outBytes
+* buffers, which have been globally defined in xbeeDMapi.h.
+The purpose for this is
+* to allow any function one wants to make the calls to the serial port and load/empty
+* the buffers.

-	o Each API frame type has a make/load method.
-For example, to prepare a broad- cast frame you would do xb.makeBCpkt() followed by xb.loadBCpkt(data).
+* Each API frame type has a make/load method.
+For example, to prepare a broad-
+* cast frame you would do xb.makeBCpkt() followed by xb.loadBCpkt(data).

-	o The send method takes the last loaded packet and puts the bytes in the outgoing buffer.
+* The send method takes the last loaded packet and puts the bytes in the outgoing

-TTYserial:
+* buffer.

+* In order to use this class, the class/function responsible for talking to the xbee
+* on the serial port must write its data to the buffers defined in xbeeDMapi.h.
+These
+* buffers are of the type std::list.
+The class is written to be thread safe, so
+* threading a worker to monitor the serial port is possible.
+The mutexes used in all
+* of the functions are also defined in xbeeDMapi.h, called inBytesMutex and
+* outBytesMutex.

+##Methods##

+**Constructor**

+The constructor initializes the the variables, but does nothing else.
+*example: xbeeDMapi xb;*

+**pktAvailable()**

+This checks the inBytes (std::list buffer, defined in xbeeDMapi.h) and looks for complete packets.
+Once it knows that there is a complete packet in buffer it will return true, otherwise it will return false.
+*example: if (xb.pktAvailable()) { // do stuff }*

+**rcvPkt(rcvdPacket &pkt)**

+This function moves the data from the inBytes buffer (a std::list) to the packet passed in and returns the packet type as a uint8_t.
+The pkt structure is defined in xbeeDMapi.h.
+It's attributes will be examined later, in detail.
+*example: if (xb.rcvPkt(rcvdPacket &pkt) { //do stuff}*

+**zeroPktStruct(rcvdPacket &pkt)**

+This function ensures all values inside of the packet are zeroed.
+This is also done when rcvPkt is called, but, is added for good measure.

+**makeBCPkt(uint8_t fID = 0x01)**

+This function preps the header for the broadcast packet (address of 0x000000000000FFFE).
+The frame ID is defaulted to 0x01.
+*example: xb.makeBCPkt(0x03);*

+**loadBCPkt(const std::vector<uint8_t> &data)**

+This function takes a vector as an input from which it copies the data to the packet's buffer and calculates the checksum.

+**makeUnicastPkt(const address64 &dest, uint8_t fID = 0x01)**

+This function is the same concept as loadBCPkt, dest is the address of the desitnation node.
+The address64 class will be explained later in detail.
+The fID is defaulted to 0x01, but can be changed as desired.

+**loadUnicastPkt(const std::vector<uint8_t> &data)**

+This function is exactly the same as loadBCPkt.
+Infact, internally, it just passes the data to the loadBCPkt function.
+It is included to make the code more readable and understandable.

+**ATNDPkt()**

+Calling this function makes and loads an AT command packet.
+It already sets up the packet to be a "ND" (network discover) packet.

+**sendPkt()**

+If a data packet is being sent, then once make/load methods have been called, this function transfers all data from the internal buffer and pushes it out (with escaping) to the outBytes buffer.

+#TTYserial:#

-	o A class for dealing with the serial port.
+* A class for dealing with the serial port.
 It is called with a port and baudrate.

-	o It works similar to arduino's serial library.
+* It works similar to arduino's serial library.
 TTY serial provides an available(), sendbyte(), and readbyte() function that do as their names suggest.

 This section will be expanded to have a reference for all functions / variables contained with in the classes listed above, but at a later date.